 Would the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact

-Would the project result in substantial adver physical impacts associated with the provision of new or physically altered governmental facilities, need new or physically altered governmental facilities, to construction of which could cause significal environmental impacts, in order to maintal acceptable service ratios, response times or oth performance objectives for any of the public services. ew for he ant ain ner
+Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: -

-a) Fire protection?
-X
+a) Fire protection? Х

 b) Police protection? Х

 c) Schools? Х

 d) Parks? Х

 e) Other public facilities? Х